-“Blame that on the LSD,” I meekly suggested.
+“Blame that on the LSD,” I meekly suggest.

 “Don’t say anything, just shop the script around.
 I’ll keep Miller under my heel.
 Until Tim showed up, it was a full-time job.”

-It was time for lunch.
-I suggested Du-Par’s but Landis decided we’d hit El Coyote across from Paramount.
-We’d stop in at Paramount to see a friend of his.
-Word was sure to get back that we were shopping the script.
-He had no intention of abandoning Universal, just that it was wise to keep them anxious.
+It’s time for lunch.
+I suggested Du-Par’s but Landis decides we’ll hit El Coyote across from Paramount.
+We stop in at Paramount to see a friend of his.
+Word is sure to get back that we’re shopping the script.
+He has no intention of abandoning Universal, just that it’s wise to keep them anxious.

-My secretary friends recognized me and surrounded our table, hoping for word on their idol, Joan Jett.
-I made up lies about Japanese fanboys crushing on her and ignoring Cheri Currie.
-They were sure that the Runaways were breaking up.
-Landis was not up on girl bands and their lesbian friends.
-We enjoyed the Mexican enchiladas and chili rellenos.
+My secretary friends recognize me and surround our table, hoping for word on their idol, Joan Jett.
+I make up lies about Japanese fanboys crushing on her and ignoring Cheri Currie.
+They’re sure that the Runaways are breaking up.
+Landis is not up on girl bands and their lesbian friends.
+We enjoy the Mexican enchiladas and chili rellenos.

 “Why does everyone say you’re gay.
 From what you said about this weekend and from the girls that mobbed you here, there’s nothing gay about you.”